 - $.004 for Inbound and Outbound SMS

-Note: T-Mobile has announced that all of the following fees, except for the Grey Route and the Special Business Review Request, will be enforced beginning October 1, 2021.
+Note: T-Mobile has announced that all of the following fees, except for the Grey Route and the Special Business Review Request will be enforced beginning October 1, 2021.
 T-Mobile will begin enforcing the Campaign Registration (new and migration) fee of $50 per campaign, effective March 1, 2022.

 - Campaign Activation or Migration: A $50 one-time pass-through fee for each campaign registered.
 This fee does not apply to the Sole Proprietor use case (see below).
 This fee will begin applying for any newly created or migrated campaign on March 1, 2022.

 - T-Mobile NNID Registration: A $2,000 one-time fee for customers that choose to utilize a custom NNID.
 This doesn't apply to most Bandwidth customers.